w3bdesign/laravel-vue-ecommerce/README.md

 -   Consider adding an admin dashboard

--   Look into performance optimization: <https://medium.com/@aetherus.zhou/vue-cli-3-performance-optimization-55316dcd491c>
+-   Look into performance optimization